evilstickman/stripe-example/README.md

     ;
     ```
   6. Replace the following items in the code above with your specific application configuration
-    1. PayPal ClientId and Secret
+    1. Your PayPal ClientId and Secret
-    2. When moving to production , need to replace PayPal sandbox url with the live one
+    2. The PayPal URL ( Note - make sure to change the sandbox URL to the live version when deploying)
   7. Press "Save"

 ## Run the app

 Now we're ready to run the app!
 In your terminal window, simply type: